SujeethJinesh/ME344/summer_2025/README.md

 ### Download Ollama

-[Ollama](https://ollama.com/download/linux) is our model manager, and will make development using specific models significantly easier, make sure you are running as root, and then execute the following command to download Ollama.
+[Ollama](https://ollama.com/download/linux) is our model manager, and will make development using specific models significantly easier, make sure you are running as root (`root@hpcc-cluster-[C].stanford.edu`), and then execute the following command to download Ollama.

 ```
 curl -fsSL https://ollama.com/install.sh | sh